maxakuru/WBlinds/README.md

 A skipped step happens most often when:
 1. The motor isn't provided with enough volts/amps to move the load.
 2. The load is heavier than the stepper's holding torque.
-3. Power is switched off and the motors torque is released, and the load is heavier than the motor's passive holding torque.
+3. Power is switched off, the motor is "released", and the load is greater than the motor's [detent torque](https://www.ierservices.com/blog/what-is-detent-torque).
 3. Resonance/vibrations.

 What skipped steps means to us is that the current state the motor "thinks" it's at is actually off by the number of steps skipped.
 This is especially bad if you don't have a limit switch to avoid damage, but also just annoying for the end user.